tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 You may think that it's too early to even think about joining let alone contributing to an API documentation project, especially when you're learning.
 When you interact with the open-source team, you might feel intimidated that you don't have any programming skills.

-However, don't undervalue your role as a contributor to documentation.
+However, don't undervalue your role as a contributor to documentation (regardless of the contribution).
 Open-source projects suffer greatly from bad documentation.
 See [GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People](https://adtmag.com/articles/2017/06/05/open-source-survey.aspx).
 A [2017 GitHub Survey](http://opensourcesurvey.org/2017/) found that

 > Incomplete or outdated documentation is a pervasive problem, observed by 93 percent of respondents, yet 60 percent of contributors say they rarely or never contribute to documentation.